laxmankumbhakar-sigmoid/trinity-mktg-erb-intelliview-orchestration-airflow/README.md

 ## Overview

-SonarQube analyze code, give feedback, and improve code quality.
-Integrate them to catch issues, enforce standards, and maintain high-quality code.
+SonarQube analyzes code, gives feedback, and improves code quality.
+Integrate it to catch issues, enforce standards, and maintain high-quality code.

 ## Installation and Setup